OtroBenja/Critical-collapse/README.md

 The C files execute the simulation, from a given initial condition

-- Colapso_MinkowskiRK4.c - simulates on a minkowski spacetime with RK4 integration (Obsolete)
 - Colapso_RK4.c - uses RK4 integration to simulate on the spacetime given by Choptuik (1993) or minkowski, this behaviour can be modified by setting the constant MINKOWSKI to 0 (false) or 1 (true) before compilation.